-VII.
-Summary
+7. Summary

-Charleston County's community development programs seek to develop viable communities by providing affordable housing, a suitable living environment, and expanded economic opportunities.
-The Annual Action Plan enables Charleston County to examine the housing and community development needs of the county and to develop programs that effectively utilize the resources available to address these needs and improve the quality of life for low and moderate income residents.
+Charleston County's Community Development and Revitalization programs seek to develop viable communities by providing affordable housing, a suitable living environment, and expanded economic opportunities.
+The Annual Action Plan enables Charleston County to examine the housing and community development needs of the county and to develop programs that effectively utilize the resources available to address these needs and improve the quality of life for low and moderate income citizens.